Design an ADA-Compliant Website That Meets Accessibility Guidelines

 How do I make video content accessible?

-Add closed captions and transcripts for hearing-impaired users, and consider audio descriptions for key visuals.
+Add closed captions and transcripts for hearing-impaired users and consider audio descriptions for key visuals.

 What is keyboard navigation?